Resources for the Preschool Years - 910 Ideas for Toddlers and Twos

 743. Look for matches in the deck of Snap playing cards.

-744. Feed a neighbor's cat for her while she is on vacation.
+744. Feed a neighbor's cats and fish for her while she is on vacation.

 745. Throw and catch a large beanbag (5 inch diameter).